-For the most accurate data — Try checking out with something from our premium hemp flower collection.
-If you get blocked after putting in your address, it’s still not legal for us to ship to you.
+For the most accurate data — Add some Hawaiian Haze CBD Flower to your shopping cart and try to checkout.
+If you get blocked after putting in your shipping address, it’s still not legal for us to ship to you.

 Just a couple of months ago, North Carolina officials agreed to prohibit smokable hemp production and use, as of May 2020.

 Other CBD products will remain legal but smokable hemp will be off limits due to identification problems it causes law enforcement.

 We get the question, “Is hemp legal in Texas?” on an almost daily basis.
 The answer on if hemp flower is legal in Texas is a bit complicated due to the way that they have divided hemp flower from other hemp products.

 In June this year, Texas signed a bill, effective immediately, that made the cultivation of hemp, and production, sale, and use of hemp products (such as CBD) legal.

 Smokable hemp is singled out, however, as the same bill strictly prohibits the growth and use of hemp for smoking purposes.
 Whether or not it’s legal to posses for other purposes is still unclear and in some kind of a grey-area.

 As a rule of thumb it is allowed to have loose flower but not pre rolls.
 That is because the case can more easily be made that loose buds are more versatile and not necessarily used only for smoking.

 At this present moment it is allowed to buy hemp online but not in brick and mortar stores.

 The law in Kentucky is worded as such that it is illegal to grow, handle, process, or market any part of the hemp plant (whether it be live plants, seeds, leaf or floral materials) without a license.